-The island is so small that running into people you’ve met over the past few days is not a hard task, yet it still has its still provides a few places where you can enjoy your time on your own… only you and nature.
+The island is so small that running into people you’ve met over the past few days is not a hard task, yet it still provides a few places where you can enjoy your time on your own… only you and nature.

 Some of my best experiences in the island were the many diving trips I did from there, including the Blue Hole and Hol Chan; going fully dressed as an Egyptian to the Halloween party at the Lazy Lizard, the it spot at the split (the northern spot where the island gets divided by water); and of course, kayaking with the kids of Ocean Academy, an activity I encourage everyone to do.